-To save time when you’re laser-cutting multiple objects, you put the objects together at the time of preparing your job as in Image 2 below.
+To save time laser-cutting multiple objects, you put them together when preparing for your job, as in Image 2 below.

 But when you put them one against each other, the lines overlap.
 And when they overlap, they look like you have one single line.
 But in the real sense, the computer sees two lines where they overlap.
 If you leave it like that, your cutting time will not reduce because your lines will get cut twice where they overlap.
 The cutting time will remain the same as in Image 1.
 So what do you do?

 The solution is to remove the overlapping lines and remain with one cutting line.
 Let me share with you how I do it in CorelDraw.
 And I believe the same trick is possible even in other graphics software programs.

-Merge the small rectangular shapes into one big rectangle by using the welding tool as in Image 3. above Then after welding each square onto the other to make one big shape, draw lines with a Freehand tool both vertically and horizontally following the shape nodes as you see in Image 4 below.
+Merge the small rectangular shapes into one big rectangle using the welding tool as in Image 3 above.
+Then after welding each square onto the other to make one big shape, draw lines with a Freehand tool vertically and horizontally following the shape nodes (see Image 4 below).
 That’s it.
-You’re now done with the preparation of your job, ready to send to your laser.
+You’re now done with your job, ready to send to your laser.
 And that’s how you save time laser-cutting multiple objects.

 Now, the laser will cut the material following the inner vertical and horizontal lines of the big rectangle instead of cutting each shape separately.
-If you do it this way, you save time by about 50%, which is great.
+If you do it this way, you save time by about 50%.

 Learning to save time laser-cutting multiple objects has several advantages.
-Apart from reducing your job running time short, it helps you to reduce the job costs, increase your efficiency and productivity.
+Apart from reducing your job running time short, it helps you reduce the job costs and increase your efficiency and productivity.
 If you do it, you even make more money.

-Do you have any questions and any time-saving techniques you would like to share with us?
+Do you have any questions and time-saving techniques you would like to share with us?
 We shall be grateful if you share it with us in the comment section below.